Diagnosis: Soar

 Reinforcement Learning (learning)

 Five of six phases functional.
 “RL modifies selection knowledge so that an agent’s operator selections maximize future reward” (§5, p.11).
 “RL in Soar applies to every active substate,” a natural fit for hierarchical RL (§5, p.12).
 Global learning rate and discount rate are “fixed at agent initialization” (§5, fn.5).
-Delta-bar-delta mode adapts per-production learning rates automatically, but the global parameters and exploration strategy are static.
+In the source,

 Semantic Learning (learning)

 Not yet autonomous.
-Three of six phases are agent-directed, not architectural.
+Three of six phases are agent-directed rather than architectural.
 “An agent can deliberately store information at any time” (§6, p.13) but there’s no relevance gating, no prioritization, no self-update.
 It’s a raw

 store()call.
 Laird himself rates semantic learning as still “missing” among “types of architectural learning” (§10, item 7, p.18).